Find a Job in Berlin

 So you’ve become a Berlin expat.
 Or maybe you’re an aspiring Berlin expat.
 You’re looking for a job in Berlin and are wondering exactly how people go about finding work in the German capital.

 You’ve probably heard the expression that “Berlin is poor, but sexy.”
-While I personally hate the reference (it’s way too overused), it has a certain truth.
+While I personally hate the reference as it’s way too overused, it has a certain truth.
 While Berlin’s known to be a creative mecca for artists and a technology hub for startups, it’s not exactly a place booming with high-paying jobs that you might find elsewhere, like in the automobile capital of Stuttgart or the financial hub of Frankfurt.
-As of August 2016, unemployment hovered around 9.7% in Berlin, while the rest of Germany remained at a rate of about 6.1%.
+As of February 2017, unemployment hovered around 9.6% in Berlin, while the rest of Germany remained at a rate of about 6.3%.
 Factor in not being able to speak German fluently and/or not being an EU citizen, you’ll find the odds of finding a job in Berlin are stacked against you.

 While it’s not impossible to find work in Berlin, it’s not going to be easy either, even if people tell you otherwise.